craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.

 == Changelog ==
+= 2.7.1 =
+* Fix: The code that checks for duplicate emails when someone registers was firing before a valid email was entered and causing a confusing error message.
+* Fix: When using the overview of the Registrations tab, suggested events that would display if no upcoming events were found would not use the PHP filter for the associated WP Query.
+* Fix: Added support for including events that are hidden from event listings in all places where events are displayed.

 = 2.7 =
 * New: Added "Registrations" menu item in addition to the submenu under "Events".
 * New: Added PHP hook "rtec_email_approved_for_registration" to allow customizations in what email addresses can register for an event.